Today I would like to cover one of the basic factors in practice that help to gain the result much quicker.

-Use Korg Metronome or old one like in image below.
+Use Korg Metronome or an old one like in the image below.
 This was used in Music School.
 Maybe it still is used in nowadays.

 I use Korg Metronome every time I want to:

-Metronome helps in speed building.
+A metronome helps in speed building.
 Every speed starts from slow.
 Mastering slow speed, next comes fast and even guitar shredding.
-On slow speed your fingers get use to playing and on fast speed they run automatically and accurately.
+On slow speed, your fingers get used to playing and on fast speed, they run automatically and accurately.
 Playing slowly your fingers feel every move and touch.
 It forces them to play precisely, and after some time they do it automatically on every speed.

-It’s a cheep tool and it can be found in every local music store.
+It’s a cheap tool and it can be found in every local music store.
 It cost about 10 – 20$ and is easy to use.
-If you haven’t got one then get it as quick as possible and start practicing with it.
+If you haven’t got one then get it as quickly as possible and start practicing with it.

 Remember that rhythm or timing is the basic element in the music.
 Don’t waste your time practicing complex playing without the feel of the groove.
 Use, for example, Korg Metronome or any other and progress much faster.